-Following completion of the recent drilling program at Motherlode, on September 19, 2019, Rugby announced it had intersected a gold-copper porphyry below mine workings and provided drill results (see Rugby NR 19-13).
-Planned work includes further geochemical sampling on potential extensions of the Motherlode vein system.
-In addition, a detailed review of the recent drill results is planned with a view to conducting additional drilling to target the high grade vein potential and higher grade potential in the potassic zone of the porphyry.
+Following completion of the drilling program at Motherlode, on September 19, 2019, Rugby announced it had intersected a gold-copper porphyry below mine workings and provided drill results (see Rugby NR 19-13).
+Planned work includes a magnetotelluric survey, further geochemical sampling on potential extensions of the Motherlode vein system.
+In addition, a detailed review of the drill results is planned with a view to conducting additional drilling to target the high grade vein potential and higher grade potential in the potassic zone of the porphyry.
+Subsequent to year end, the Company and All-Acacia negotiated a second amendment to the current option agreement which modifies the quantum and timing of the next option payments (see Projects above).